imranmatin23/LattePanda-Ubuntu18.04-Spinnaker-Installation/README.md

 # Ubuntu Desktop 18.04 and Spinnaker 1.27.0.48 SDK Installation on LattePanda Steps

 This is a guide to installing Ubuntu Desktop 18.04 and Spinnaker 1.27.0.48 SDK onto your LattePanda.
-It is meant to support image acquisition.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## Prerequisites

 These downloads can be either on your LOCAL COMPUTER and then use SCP to transfer them onto the remote computer, or can be downloaded straight onto the REMOTE COMPUTER.

+**Download these files from these links.**
+1. Download Ubuntu Desktop 18.04.4 LTS from this [link](https://releases.ubuntu.com/18.04.4/).
+2. Install BalenaEtcher from this [link](https://www.balena.io/etcher/).

-Option 1: Download correct versions and files for Ubuntu 18.04 and Spinnaker from IMT Lab Dropbox.
-Please download BalenaEtcher seperately.
+**Spinnaker SDK Option 1:** Download Spinnaker 1.27.0.48 SDK installation files from IMT Lab Dropbox.

-1. ubuntu-18.04.4-desktop-amd64.iso
-2. spinnaker_python-1.27.0.48-Ubuntu18.04-cp37-cp37m-linux_x86_64.tar.gz
+1. spinnaker_python-1.27.0.48-Ubuntu18.04-cp37-cp37m-linux_x86_64.tar.gz
-3. spinnaker-1.27.0.48-Ubuntu18.04-amd64-pkg.tar.gz
+2. spinnaker-1.27.0.48-Ubuntu18.04-amd64-pkg.tar.gz
-4. Install BalenaEtcher from this [link](https://www.balena.io/etcher/).

-Option 2: Follow links below to download files independently.
+**Spinnaker SDK Option 2:** Follow links below to download Spinnaker 1.27.0.48 SDK installation files independently.
 Note, these links may lead to newer releases of the software and may cause issues during installation.

-1. Download Ubuntu Desktop 18.04.4 LTS from this [link](https://releases.ubuntu.com/18.04.4/).
-2. Download the Spinnaker for AMD64 package from this [link](https://flir.app.boxcn.net/v/SpinnakerSDK).
+1. Download the Spinnaker for AMD64 package from this [link](https://flir.app.boxcn.net/v/SpinnakerSDK).
-3. Download the Python wrapper for Spinnaker for x86_64 package from this [link](https://flir.app.boxcn.net/v/SpinnakerSDK).
+2. Download the Python wrapper for Spinnaker for x86_64 package from this [link](https://flir.app.boxcn.net/v/SpinnakerSDK).
-4. Install BalenaEtcher from this [link](https://www.balena.io/etcher/).

 ## Installing Ubuntu